rust-lang/rfcs/text/0000-dyn-error-generic-member-access.md

 typically no longer have type information and may be composing errors from many sources.

+_note_: This RFC focuses on the more complicate of it's two proposed solutions in order to support accessing DSTs.
+The [alternative proposal] is easier to understand and may be more palatable.

 ## TLDR

 Add this method to the `Error` trait